wame/GeneratorBundle/README.md

 WameGeneratorBundle
 =====================

-This bundle is heaviliy altered version of the [SensioGeneratorBundle](http://symfony.com/doc/3.0/bundles/SensioGeneratorBundle/index.html).
+This bundle is a heaviliy altered version of the [SensioGeneratorBundle](http://symfony.com/doc/3.0/bundles/SensioGeneratorBundle/index.html).
 It specifically has changes and extra features regarding entity and CRUD generations.

 ## Documentation